-Landlords, why you need a property inventory
+Landlords, why do I need a property inventory?

 Ever rented out a property without an inventory report?
 This article will highlight the importance of why a report is crucial every time a tenancy begins.

 As a landlord how likely are you not to take a deposit from a tenant/s?
 Did you know without a comprehensive inventory it could become very difficult at the end of the tenancy to retain any money from the tenant’s deposit for any dilapidations or any cleaning issues that the tenants may have caused?
 With the biggest dispute in 2016 having £18,000 at stake we feel (and I am sure you will after reading the remainder of the article) that an inventory report is a must.